MaksMakarskyi/gopher-cache/README.md

 #### KV Store

-The Storage Engine maintains an in-memory mapping of keys to typed values such as strings, lists, sets, and hashes.
+The Storage Engine maintains an in-memory mapping of keys to typed values such as strings, lists, sets, and hashmaps.
 Each command handler function validates the expected type and either applies the requested mutation or returns a protocol-compatible error.

 ## Execution Flow

-The following sequence diagram illustrates how a single client command is received, parsed, queued, executed, and responded to.
+The following sequence diagram illustrates the process of receiving, parsing, queuing, executing, and responding to a single client command.

 <p align="center">
   <img src="./assests/execution_flow_sequence_diagram.png"/>